kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

       * `--feature-gates="IPv6DualStack=true"`

 {{< note >}}
-An example of an IPv4 CIDR: `10.244.0.0/16` (though you would supply your own address range)
+An example of an IPv4 CIDR: `192.0.2.0/24`.
+Choose a private IP range as described in [RFC1918](https://tools.ietf.org/html/rfc1918).

-An example of an IPv6 CIDR: `fdXY:IJKL:MNOP:15::/64` (this shows the format but is not a valid address - see [RFC 4193](https://tools.ietf.org/html/rfc4193))
+An example of an IPv6 CIDR: `2001:DB8::/64`.
+Choose a valid range in the public IPv6 address space that's assigned to you or your organisation).
 {{< /note >}}

 ## Services